ReesMorrison/BlogThemes/content/blog/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

   Why are they awake and drinking this early?

   How long have they been at the café?
 We can’t tell whether the woman has just ordered the absinthe or whether her drinking bout has been going for some time.

   The two people look exhausted but why don’t they go home?
+[I'm an inline-style link with title](https://themesfromart.com/blog/2021-01-24-alcohol-flood-frost/alcoholfloodindex/ "Mr. Flood's Party")

   What are the bizarre items in the front left  of the frame?